oreillymedia/backbone-gitlab/readme.md

 foreman start
 ```

-You're now ready to open the test suite located in `test/index.html` in your browser.
+You now have a test server running on `localhost:1337`.